 For the most stubborn screws/bolts, pilots should consider using this ingenious Japanese hand tool, the Vessel Impact Driver, to remove them.
 It has a 1/2" drive which can take any adapter or socket or hex bit.
 This tool will safely remove screws and bolts that an ordinary impact tool will not.

 The redrive in the photo below had not been opened since it came from the factory.
 The Miniplane factory technician had glopped sealant all over the case halves when he assembled it.
 Of course, sealant got in the threaded holes and, when the screws were inserted and tightened, the sealant became like cement and prevented the screw here from being removed with ordinary tools and heat.
 Fortunately, the screw did not have to be drilled out.
 A slot (black arrow) cut by a Dremel cut-off wheel was enough to get it out.
-Unfortunately, heat has little effect on fasteners glued in holes with sealant.
-They are some of the most difficult fittings to remove.
+Unfortunately, heat has less effect on fasteners glued in holes with sealant.

 3. Split the case – Install the (4) 5mm x 90mm screws in the case.
 Place the redrive in the press as on the photo.
 Actuate the press with only your hand because you are better able to feel the movement of the press.
 The piece of scrap aluminum between the shaft end and the press is to protect the end of the shaft.
 Always put a soft piece of metal between hardened surfaces and threaded shafts when pressing or striking them.